nrfconnect/sdk-nrf/samples/nrf9160/gnss/README.rst

 .. _CONFIG_GNSS_SAMPLE_NMEA_ONLY:

-CONFIG_GNSS_SAMPLE_NMEA_ONLY - To enable NMEA-only mode
-   The NMEA-only mode can be used for example with 3rd party tools to visualize the GNSS output.
+CONFIG_GNSS_SAMPLE_NMEA_ONLY - To enable NMEA-only output mode The NMEA-only output mode can be used for example with 3rd party tools to visualize the GNSS output.

 .. _CONFIG_GNSS_SAMPLE_ANTENNA_EXTERNAL: